-Commissioner Barner noted that the report does not provide information regarding population to support a financially and functionally viable mass transportation system.
-Agency Director Hinds commented on the bus system and pointed out that the County is losing routes due to the low volume of ridership and by increasing housing next to bus transit
+Commissioner Barner noted that the Plan does not provide information regarding population to support a financially and functionally viable mass transportation system.
+Agency Director Hinds commented on the bus system and pointed out that the County is losing routes due to the low volume of ridership and by increasing housing next to bus transit, ridership should increase.

-In response to Chairman Berland, Agency Director Hinds stated that the number in Figure 3-1, under "theoretical buildout" were based on topography and existing zoning.
-Staff further stated that zoning changes deemed necessary would be done through a policy recommendation in the Plan
+In response to Chairman Berland, Agency Director Hinds stated that the number in Figure 3-1, under "theoretical buildout" was based on existing zoning.
+Staff further stated that zoning changes deemed necessary would be done through a policy recommendation in the Plan.

-In response to Chairman Berland, staff explained the guidelines for equating commercial space to residential units.
-However, Agency Director Hinds pointed out that staff is not suggesting that all future residential development will actually be placed on a second story, but that the basic concept is that there is a need for more affordable housing and some of the major potential properties are being used for parking.
+In response to Chairman Berland, staff explained that all future residential development will not be placed on a second story, but that the basic concept is that there is a need for more affordable housing and some of the major potential housing sites are currently being used for parking.
 Commissioner Holland discussed criteria used to determine the number of units for the potential theoretical build-out pointing out that there are other factors, such as the second units, which should be taken into consideration.